Skip to content

 A 1470 SAT score is considered excellent by nearly every college in the United States.
 It places you in the 97th to 99th percentile, meaning you performed better than almost all test takers nationwide.

-For context, the national average SAT score is roughly 1050, and most students fall within a wide midrange of 900 to 1200.
+For context, the national average SAT score is roughly 1028 for the most recent cohort, and most students fall within a wide midrange of 900 to 1200.
 Scoring 1470 puts you well above that baseline and signals advanced academic preparation.

 Colleges read this score as a strong indicator of your academic readiness.
 It shows that you understand complex reading passages, can write with precision, and can work through high-level math concepts without support.